QianChuanyuan/academic-kickstart/content/zh/home/projects.md

   #certificate_url = "https://www.datacamp.com"
   date_start = "2017-10-01"
   date_end = "2018-04-11"
-  description = "A scientific project about analyzing road accidents based on data from INSEE, in partnership with the Eiffage construction group."
+  description = """A scientific project about analyzing road accidents based on data from INSEE, in partnership with the Eiffage construction group."""

 +++